 - Management of medication

 - Return to work or voluntary positions

-For service users who require longer term care to help maintain their independence, we are also able to offer dignified and personalised care services.
+For clients who may require long term care to help maintain their independence, we are also offer dignified and personalised care services.
 Each service user will have their care and support needs carefully assessed by one of our experienced managers and a package put in place to suit their individual requirements.